uccser/cs-field-guide/csfieldguide/chapters/content/en/coding-encryption/sections/substitution-ciphers.md

 Some of the techniques that students might have used to decipher it include:

 - Looking for interesting letter patterns.
-  For example, the word “S’VV” in the ciphertext.
+  For example, the word "S’VV" in the ciphertext.
   There aren’t that many contractions (words shortened with an apostrophe) in the English language, much less ones that have the last 2 letters the same.
 - Looking at one letter words.
-  Generally they’ll be “A” or “I”.
+  Generally they’ll be "A" or "I".
 - As they figure out which letters in the ciphertext correspond to which letters in the plaintext, they should have been making a list of what they’d figured out, and looking at other words in the ciphertext using those same letters.
 - Looking for letters in the ciphertext that seem to appear a lot; these are likely to correspond to common letters in the english alphabet.
 - Looking at letters that DIDN’T appear (perhaps they correspond to letters like Q and Z).